I'm a happiness coach and mentor and I'm here to help you learn how to live a happier life - a life in which you're true to you.

-Have you ever heard, "You already have all the answers."?
+Have you ever heard, "You already have all the answers"?
 I've said it many times myself.
 But what I've come to believe is that we DON'T always have the answers.
 If we did, we wouldn't have problems.
-What we do have inside, however, is our own unique Truth.
+What we do have, however, is our own personal Truth.
 And within our Truth, we know the answers when they are presented to us.

 We've been taught that happiness is something to be worthy of and an outcome to aspire to.
 But we don't "deserve" it...or any other emotion.
 Emotions, including happiness, are an inherent part of being human.
-Happiness is as a state to tap into and experience, something we're all born with and it's always available to us.
+Happiness is as an experience, something we're all born capable of feeling.
 But sometimes, we just need to learn to tap into it.

 ♥I adore animals (especially cats, horses, dolphins, and unicorns)